dannydi12/npmm-server/docs/collections/get.md

 ## Success Response

-**Condition** : If the user exists it should return atleast the Favorites collection
+**Condition** : If the user exists it should return at least the Favorites collection

 **Code** : `200 OK`